-The seminar highlights the social and cultural context of art and demonstrates interdisciplinary teaching strategies.
-Participants will explore connections between the visual arts and photography, music, language arts, and visit collections of 19th-century French art in other local cultural institutions.
+This seminar highlights the social and cultural context of Renaissance art and demonstrates interdisciplinary teaching strategies.
 Activities are designed to meet teachers' personal and professional enrichment needs.

 By offering an opportunity to explore paintings and objects in the National Gallery and other collections, the Institute aims to:

-- Provide an introduction to French art and culture from the 1860s to the turn of the century;
+- Provide an introduction to Italian and Northern Renaissance art and social history from the 1300s through the 1500s;

 - Foster an understanding of painting as an artistic creation and of period techniques of fabrication;

-- Encourage the use of artworks as primary sources in classroom instruction;
+- Encourage the use of works of art as primary sources in classroom instruction;

 - Share models for incorporating art into interdisciplinary teaching and strengthen students' visual literacy.